 - Evaluation of the anatomy and hemodynamics (blood flow) of the heart, its valves and related blood vessels.

 - Evaluation of the anatomy of the shoulder, elbow, wrist and hand, hip, know, ankle and foot, and soft tissue.

 Question 3: Is there a waiting list to be admitted and how many students are admitted each year?

 We do not have a wait list for admission into our program.
 We use the program Selection Criteria as a guide to accept students when there are more applicants than seats available.
-Currently we can allow up to 13 students in the program.
+Currently we can allow 12 - 14 students in the program for each cohort.